statamic/v2-docs/content/collections/kb/wrong-variables.md

 ---
-title: The wrong variables are being shown.
+title: The wrong variables are being shown
 kb_categories:
   - f470efec-cdc6-4e6a-ac40-bf30f3515cc4
 overview: Looping over some data and the wrong variables are being displayed?
 Perhaps ones from the current page?